Resources for Families

 - Has the student been ill for a long period of time?

-- Is the student presenting signs of being in distress (e.g., feeling incredibly overwhelmed, talking about “wanting to give up," presenting other signs of significant stress)?
+- Is the student presenting signs of being in distress (e.g., feeling incredibly overwhelmed, talking about “wanting to give up," or other signs of significant stress)?

 If you would like to discuss your concern or share information about the FGCU student

-prior to submitting a Student of Concern Referral, then contact Student Care Services.
+prior to submitting a Care and Concern Referral, contact Student Care Services.
+In

 your student or suggest that you submit a referral so the team can assist in reaching